ellatrix/rename-wp-login/readme.txt

 Works with multisite, but not tested with subdomains.
 Activating it for a network allows you to set a networkwide default.
 Individual sites can still rename their login page to something else.

 If you’re using a **page caching plugin** you should add the slug of the new login url to the list of pages not to cache.
-For W3 Total Cache and WP Super Cache this plugin will give you a message with a link to the field you should update.

 If you wish, you can block wp-login.php with `.htaccess` from now on.